Skid row: San Francisco

 The Tenderloin neighborhood is a small, dense neighborhood near downtown San Francisco.
 In addition to its history and diverse and artistic community, there is significant poverty, homelessness, and crime.

-It is known for its immigrant populations, single room occupancy hotels, ethnic restaurants, bars and clubs, alternative arts scene, large homeless population, public transit and close proximity to Union Square, the Financial District, and Civic Center.
+It is known for its immigrant populations, single-room occupancy hotels, ethnic restaurants, bars and clubs, alternative arts scene, large homeless resident population, public transit and close proximity to Union Square, the Financial District, and Civic Center.
 The 2000 census reported a population of 28,991 persons, with a population density of 44,408/mi2 (17,146/km2), in the Tenderloin's 94102 Zip Code Tabulation Area, which also includes the nearby Hayes Valley neighborhood.

 During the 1960s, when development interests and the Redevelopment Agency were using eminent domain to clear out a large area populated by retired men in the South of Market area, that area was termed "Skid Row" in the media.
-The City's convention center was built after the clearing of long term low-income residents.
+The city's convention center was built after the clearing of long term low-income residents.
 The neighborhood continues to be a plight of drug-related use and crime and homelessness of San Francisco, along with nearby South of Market, by Market and 6th and Market and 7th Streets.
 Tent cities were concentrated along Market Street in San Francisco, towards downtown, but are more scattered around the city as of November 2022.